AlgyJr/ios_guides/Table-View-Guide.md

 Create a custom cell class that subclasses `UITableViewCell`, but be sure __not__ to tick the `Also create XIB file` checkbox.

-In order to be able to register your custom cell for reuse you must implement the [`init(style:reuseIdentifier:)`][initwithstyle] method since this is the one that will be called by the `UITableView` when instantiating cells.
-As with any other `UIView`, you can also take advantage of other entry points in the view's lifecycle (e.g.
+In order to be able to register your custom cell for reuse, you must implement the [`init(style:reuseIdentifier:)`][initwithstyle] method since this is the one that will be called by the `UITableView` when instantiating cells.
+As with any other `UIView`, you can also take the advantage of other entry points in the view's lifecycle (e.g.
 [`drawRect:`][drawrect]) when programming your custom cell.

 Once you are ready to use the cell, you must then register your custom